deep5050/radio-active/README.md

 <hr>

-> `--station`, `-S` : Expects a station name to be played ( if not provided it
+> `--station`, `-S` : Expects a station name to be played (if not provided it
-> will try to get the last played station ).
+> will try to get the last played station).
 Example: "pehla nasha" ,
 > pehla_nasha, bbc_radio

-> `--uuid`,`-U` : When station names are too long or confusing ( or multiple
+> `--uuid`,`-U` : When station names are too long or confusing (or multiple
-> results for the same name ) use the station's uuid to play . --uuid gets the
+> results for the same name) use the station's uuid to play . --uuid gets the
-> greater priority than --station. example: 96444e20-0601-11e8-ae97-52543be04c81
+> greater priority than --station.
+Example: 96444e20-0601-11e8-ae97-52543be04c81

 > `--log-level`, `-L` : don't need to specify unless you are developing it. `info` , `warning` , `error` , `debug`

-> `-F` : Add current station to your favourite list.
+> `-F` : Add current station to your favorite list.
 Example: `-F my_fav_1`

-> `-A`: Add any staions to your list.
+> `-A`: Add any stations to your list.
 You can add stations that are not currently available on our API.
 When adding a new station enter a name and direct URL to the audio stream.

 ### Extra

-If you ever face a situation where radio-active quits but the audio (ffplay) runs in the background. kill the proces ID (PID) of ffplay.
+If you ever face a situation where radio-active quits but the audio (ffplay) runs in the background.
+Kill the process ID (PID) of ffplay.
 Run `ps -al` get the PID of ffplay and `kill [PID]`.
 I know you Know that :)

 ### Support